3 Best Ski Resorts in Arizona, 2024/25

 Arizona Snowbowl is high.
 The elevation of the base is 9,200 feet, higher than many of the major resorts in Colorado.
 This high elevation and the orientation of the mountain act like a giant baseball glove, capturing any moisture that comes across from the Pacific Ocean.
 On average, Snowbowl receives an incredible 21.5 feet of snow per season.
 The lift-serviced elevation is 11,500 feet, and if you have the energy and stamina to hike up another 500 feet, you can top out at an even 12,000 feet.

-Snowbowl has made some significant investments in the mountain and facilities recently and now boasts a brand new lift: The Arizona Gondola.
+Old, clunky lifts, once a hallmark of Snowbowl, are now a thing of the past.
+Now you'll find the latest lift technology on the hill with the Arizona Gondola.
 This lift is a combination of eight-passenger gondolas called a "telemix."
 This means every third unit is a gondola, and all the others are six-passenger chairs.

-On bluebird days skiers were like cats in the sun this past season on the Hart Prairie patio.
-The new firepits and paving stones made this suntrap even better for lounging and recapping the day.
+On bluebird days skiers are like cats in the sun on the Hart Prairie patio.
+See if you can snag a spot by one of the firepits for an even better lounging experience.

 Beginner skiers and families with small children should head directly to the Hart Prairie Chair to enjoy a gentle slope with lots of wide-open spaces.